 Chemically, there is a slight difference between the amino acid structures of each insulin.

-When comparing Novolog to Humalog, some patients report a noticeable difference in the two but research hasn’t determined any significant difference in their efficacy.
+When comparing Novolog to Humalog, some patients report a noticeable difference between the two but research hasn’t determined any significant difference in their efficacy.

 Apidra is only approved for 48 hours in an insulin pump before requiring a site change; Novolog, Humalog, and Fiasp are approved for 72 hours.